Register an account with GitHub. It’s free!

 Go ahead and register your free account NOW and then pursue any special offer that applies to you:

 Anyone can pay to have private repos with support for unlimited collaborators.
-A personal plan with unlimited private repos is $7 / month at the time of writing, and includes several advanced features.
+A personal plan with private repos supporting unlimited collaborators is $7 / month at the time of writing, and includes several advanced features.
 See the current plans and pricing here: